kashifmoore/Githubpoetry_PROJECT_1_kashifmoore/GithubPoetry PROJECT_1_kashifmooreREADME.md

 So stand firm, be true to self
 And let no pressure bind
 For in your worth, in your wealth
-Your freedom, you will find
+Your freedom, you will find.

 </p>